-Staff requests that the Committee recommend to the Board of Directors to Approve and Authorize the CEO, or his Designee, to execute a Third Amendment to the Contract with EHDD for design and construction administration support for the SCP Headquarters Project.
+Staff requests that the Board Approve and Authorize the CEO, or his Designee, to execute a Third Amendment to the Contract with EHDD for design and construction administration support for the SCP Headquarters Project.

 On November 1, 2018, Sonoma Clean Power (SCP) entered into an Amended and Restated Agreement with EHDD for a full scope of architectural design services for the renovation of a building at 431 E Street in Santa Rosa.